avarayr/petvision/frontend/README.md

 yarn install
 ```

+## ⚠️ Make sure you have a file `.env.local` in the `frontend` folder.

+- Grab the example file from the /frontend/.env.local.example

-First, run the development server:
+Run the development server:

 ```bash
 yarn dev